Skip to content

 Build the structural skeleton and a few representative features by hand before delegating — the foundation is the investment that makes large-scale delegation safe.

-The Cost of Skipping the Foundation
+The cost of skipping the foundation

-What the Foundation Includes
+What the foundation includes

-Human engineers should personally build:
+Human engineers should build these by hand:

 • Modularization: the module boundaries and package structure